openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 #### Credential Issuer Metadata {#server_metadata_jwt_vc_json}

+Cryptographic algorithm names used in the `cryptographic_suites_supported` parameter SHOULD be one of those defined in [@IANA.JOSE.ALGS].

 The following additional Credential Issuer metadata parameters are defined for this Credential format for use in the `credential_configurations_supported` parameter, in addition to those defined in (#credential-issuer-parameters).

 * `credential_definition`: REQUIRED.
 Object containing the detailed description of the Credential type.
 It consists of at least the following two parameters: